Endowment Fund and Investment Portfolio

 Summarised financial statements

-The summarised financial statements which follow are not the full annual report and financial statements but a summary of information derived from both the Foundation’s Statement of Financial Activities and Balance Sheet.
-The summarised financial statements do not contain full notes or a cashflow statement.
+The summarised financial statements are not the full annual report and financial statements but a summary of information derived from both the Foundation’s Statement of Financial Activities and Balance Sheet.
+The summarised financial statements contain additional information derived from the directors’ report, but that information is not the full text of

-The independent auditors have issued an unqualified report on the full financial statements and on the consistency of the Directors’ Report with those financial statements.
-The statement in the independent auditors’ report, under section 253(3) of the Companies Act 1985, was unqualified.
+The independent auditors have issued an unqualified report on the full financial statements and on the consistency of the directors’ report with those financial statements.
+The statement in the independent auditors’ report, under section 496 of the Companies Act 2006, was unqualified.
+The full independent auditors’ report contained no statement under sections 498(2) (a) and (b) or 498(3) of the Companies Act 2006.

 The full annual report and financial statements are available from www.phf.org.uk or from the Company Secretary.